pulastyamitra/OpenaiEmbedding/README.md

 # OpenaiEmbedding
-Convert Credit Scoring data into embedding vector
+The main objective was to covert credit scoring data into embedding vector using Openai.